My First Time: How I Ended Up Skinny Dipping at a Nude Beach

 Fast forward a week.
 An out-of-town friend came to visit and their one activity request was “let’s go to the beach”.
 I’m ashamed to admit that after living in Portland for a good handful of years, I still don’t have a go-to beach that isn’t a bit of a drive out of town.
 My mind immediately went to Sauvie Island.
-While it is home to the nude beach, there is a stretch of beach running up to Collins that is only for the clothed.
+While it is home to Collins nude beach, there is a stretch of beach running up to Collins that is only for the clothed.
 And along with being home to a nude beach, Sauvie Island is stunning with beautiful views and gorgeous U-Pick Farms scattered about.
 A favored summer spot for Portlanders.

 Wanting to make sure my friend had a good time, I thought spending the day at Sauvie on the beach was sure to highlight my ability to put together a good time.
-(Note: I’m a notoriously bad planner who depends on others to pull a real good time together successfully).
-I told my friend about Collins and that it was clothing optional, but that there were spots before it that required a suit.
+(Note: I’m a notoriously bad planner who depends on others to pull a really good time together successfully).
+I told my friend about Collins beach and that it was clothing optional, but that there were spots before it that required a suit.
 Both my friend and I agreed that our suits were staying on, but that Sauvie sounded like a great idea.

 I’m not sure exactly when we settled on propping up on the nude beach for the day, but I believe three things factored into our decision: limited parking, swarms of children, & repressed interest.
 With temps soaring towards the 90s everyone was heading to Sauvie Island for the day.
 After waiting in a winding line to pick up our parking pass at the island’s tiny market, we found ourselves waiting in another line to find parking as we approached the beaches.
 The clothing-mandatory beach parking areas were packed and filled with families and small children.
 Not at all the crowd we were looking for.
 As we neared the nude beach area, parking loosened up and the babies thinned out.
 Collins was clearly our best option.

-On Collins, we found a stretch of beach that offered shade from trees and a sweet sandy spot to prop up on.
+On Collins, we found a stretch of beach that offered shade from trees and a sweet sandy spot to prop upon.
 To my surprise, there were more clothed or partially clothed people than I had expected.
 So, donning our bathing suits we kicked back, relaxed, and settled into the experience.

 There is currently a no alcohol/no weed rule on Sauvie’s beaches.
-I won’t say if we followed that rule or not, but I will say, we shared some beverages, played some games, laughed a lot…and yes…we eventually ended up both laying on the beach naked and skinny dipping in chilly Oregon waters in front of god and everyone before our day was done.
+I won’t say if we followed that rule or not, but I will say, we shared some beverages, played some games, laughed a lot…and yes…we eventually ended up both laying on the beach naked and skinny dipping nude in chilly Oregon waters in front of god and everyone before our day was done.